 The Romans inherited many Greek customs but took them to a much grander scale.

-Floral arrangements became more abundant and sophisticated.
-Flowers became an integral part of grand banquets, aristocratic villas, and public celebrations.
+Floral arrangements became more abundant, sophisticated, and luxurious.
+Flowers became an essential part of lavish banquets, aristocratic villas, and public celebrations.

-It was also one of the first cultures to value scent as part of the sensory experience.
-Not only was the visual appearance of the flowers important, but also the atmosphere they were capable of creating.
+They were also one of the first cultures to value scent as part of the sensory experience.
+It was not just the visual appearance of the flowers that mattered, but also the atmosphere they were able to create.

 Byzantium: colour and ornamental richness